Fire door inspection & certification (NFPA 80)

 As the building owner you're responsible for keeping rated fire doors compliant.
 Here's the short version — and the part we handle.

-- Annual inspection & drop test of every fire door by a qualified person, with written records.
+- Annual inspection & certification of every fire door assembly by a qualified person — swinging doors by functional inspection, rolling and coiling doors by drop test — with written records.

 - Keep the records and make them available to your fire marshal or AHJ on request.